zl4yy/micropython/ports/tiva_c/README.md

 	bmp085.print()				Print temperature and pressure
 	bmp085.get_temp()			Return temperature (in tenth of degrees Celcius) bmp086.get_pressure()		Return pressure (in Pascal)

+## FreeScale MMA7455 accelerometer sensor Support
+The MMA7455 can be connected via I2C.
+Similar sensors should be supported but have not been tested.
+The following functions are supported:
+	import mma7455

+	mma7455.init(0,2)			Initialise MMA7455 on I2C port 0 with 2G sensitivity (other values are 4 and 8)
+	mma7455.print()				Print temperature and pressure
+	mma7455.get_x()				Return G force on x axis (unit???) mma7455.get_y()				Return G force on y axis (unit???) mma7455.get_z()				Return G force on z axis (unit???)

 ## Running the Frozen bytecode to test GPIO
 An example of frozen bytecode is provided in gpiotest.py to demonstrate GPIO usage.
 It